 Additionally, using cast iron has huge advantages for cooking omelettes.
 Firstly, as long as it’s well seasoned (oiled) and preheated thoroughly, you won’t have any problems with the egg sticking to the pan.
 Secondly, cast iron has amazing heat retention and because it heats so evenly with no heat spots, your omelette will have a beautifully smooth and even color.

-Here are my step-by-step instructions for how to make beautiful omurice from scratch!
-For ingredient quantities and simplified instructions, scroll down for the printable recipe card.
+Here are my step-by-step instructions for how to make Japanese Omurice at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 How to Make Ketchup Fried Rice